Life Among the Piutes: Their Wrongs and Claims

 "These white people must be a great nation, as

 they have houses that move.
-It is wonderful to
+It is wonderful

 see them move along.
 I fear we will suffer